Confirmation and refutation of very luminous galaxies in the early universe: Methods

 \subsection{Redshift estimation}

-In this paper, we focus on ``high-priority" galaxies observed, which were selected based on either highly-likely high-redshift solutions, with one additional source which showed a possible high-redshift solution but was more likely to be at lower redshift (MSA ID 2, discussed in \cite{zavala23}).
 For objects with multiple clear emission lines, we were easily able to identify the \oiii\ and/or H$\alpha$ emission lines.
 Spectroscopic redshifts are measured by comparing the observed emission lines with their theoretical vacuum transitions.
 A Gaussian profile is fitted for every spectral line to establish the transition wavelength.
-The Gaussian fluxes are used to weigh the mean redshifts in Table~2.
-In those observations, where the \oiii\ 4960,5008\,\AA\ doublet lines are merged, the profile fitting assumes the same gas kinematics and their amplitudes fixed by the theoretical emissivity ratio (2.98 see \citep{Storey_2004_O3}) to isolate them.
+The Gaussian fluxes are used to weigh the mean redshifts in Extended Data Table~\hyperref[table:redshifts]{1}.
+In those observations, where the \oiii\ doublet lines are merged, the profile fitting assumes the same gas kinematics and their amplitudes fixed by the theoretical emissivity ratio (2.98 \citepsupp{Storey_2004_O3}) to isolate them.

-We also estimated the redshifts using the detected continuum with two methods.
-The first one consists in fitting the wavelength of the Ly$\alpha$ break when it was observed.
-We do this following the method detailed in \cite{ArrabalHaro2023}.
-In summary, we create a five-parameter model to describe an object's spectrum.
+We also estimate the redshifts using the detected continuum with two methods.
+The first method consists of fitting a five-parameter model to describe an object's spectrum and determine the wavelength of the Ly$\alpha$ break \citesupp{ArrabalHaro2023}.
 We first create the intrinsic spectrum based on the redshift, UV absolute magnitude, and UV spectral slope.
-We then add IGM absorption by zeroing out the spectrum below 1215.67 \AA\ rest-frame wavelength, and add Ly$\alpha$ damping wing absorption by adding two additional parameters: the neutral hydrogen fraction ($x_{\mathrm{HI}}$) and an ionized bubble radius ($R_{\mathrm{bubble}}$), following \cite{dijkstra14} and \cite{curtis-lake2023}.
-We derive posterior constraints on these five parameters using an IDL implementation of the \textsc{emcee} Python code (see \cite{finkelstein19} for details), restricting the spectrum to wavelengths below 2500 \AA\ rest-frame for a given redshift.
-We performed a similar analysis using the MCMC sampler package from \cite{jung17}, finding broadly similar results, with most redshifts consistent to within $\Delta z \sim$ 0.1.
-The second method is full spectral fitting to the NIRSpec data, which detects the continuum for all our galaxies, using the {\sc eazy} \citep{brammer08} and a variety of spectral templates, including UV-bright and dusty galaxies.
-We remark that for Maisie's Galaxy, the spectrum covers both the Lyman and Balmer breaks.
-All methods provide results consistent within $\Delta z\sim0.1$, consistent within our estimated uncertainties.
+We then add IGM absorption by zeroing out the spectrum below 1215.67 \AA\ rest-frame wavelength, and add Ly$\alpha$ damping wing absorption by adding two additional parameters: the neutral hydrogen fraction ($x_{\mathrm{HI}}$) and an ionized bubble radius ($R_{\mathrm{bubble}}$) \citesupp{dijkstra14, curtis-lake2023}.
+We derive posterior constraints on these five parameters using an IDL implementation of the \textsc{emcee} Python code \citesupp{finkelstein19}, restricting the spectrum to wavelengths below 2500 \AA\ rest-frame for a given redshift.
+The second method is full spectral fitting to the NIRSpec data, which detects the continuum for all our galaxies, using {\sc eazy} \citepsupp{brammer08} and a variety of spectral templates, including UV-bright and dusty galaxies.
+For Maisie's Galaxy and CEERS2\_588 the spectra cover both the Lyman and Balmer breaks.
+All methods provide results in agreement within $\Delta z\sim0.1$, consistent within our estimated uncertainties.